drgreenthumb93/TIPpy/README.md

 In case you have to do a wide scan and don't want to get blocked, this is the right thing for you!

-Check if thor is installed and right configured:
+Check if TOR is installed and right configured:

 ```
 curl --socks5 localhost:9050 --socks5-hostname localhost:9050 -s https://check.torproject.org/ | cat | grep -m 1 Congratulations | xargs